 If you are about to leave work and want to take your super out of the Fund, make sure you respond promptly to letters from the Trustee about your benefit payment.
-If you have reached age 65, and have not told the Fund how and where to pay your benefit, your benefit may be considered to be unclaimed money.
-If so, it will be transferred to the ATO.
-You will then need to contact the ATO to find out how to claim your benefit
+There are a range of circumstances in which the Trustee either must or may transfer your benefit to the ATO.
+If so, you will then need to contact the ATO to find out how to claim your benefit.
+Refer to the Features of the Goldman Sachs & JBWere Superannuation Fund booklet available on the Fund website for more detail.